 Have you ever caught your child being too hard on themselves?
-Talk down about themselves when discussing a recent failure or mistake made?
+Talk down about themselves when discussing a recent failure or mistake they have made?

 Learning to manage negative emotions is a key skill for them to have and to use mistakes to learn in a productive way.
 Here are a few things you can do to help them combat this behaviour to work towards a more positive and productive approach to mistakes.